-5.51 There are no listed buildings within close proximity to the application site, the nearest being Grade II dwellings in Bilton Road about 1.15 km to the south east.
+5.50 There are no listed buildings within close proximity to the application site, the nearest being Grade II dwellings in Bilton Road about 1.15 km to the south east.
 The application site is not within or adjacent to a Conservation Area, the nearest being Bilton Road Conservation Area 1.15 km to the east.
 Neither the Conservation Area nor the Listed buildings are seen in the same context as the application site.
-The County Archaeologist had no comments.
+The County Archaeologist did not comment on the application.
 The proposed development is not considered to have an adverse impact on heritage assets.